PascalCoinDev/PascalCoin/README.md

     - Added "enc_hash_lock" (HEXASTRING) that must be exactly a 32 bytes value (stored as 64 bytes because is HexaString)
   - Updated "changeaccountinfo" and "signchangeaccountinfo" calls to allow add "new_data" field for change Account.Data value (PIP-0024)
     - New param "new_data" (HEXASTRING) if provided will change Account Data info.
 Limited from 0 to 32 bytes.
+  - Updated "multioperationaddoperation call to allow add "payload_type" value as described on PIP-0027
+    - New param "payload_type" on "senders" and "receivers" array as optional value (default 0)
   - New method "senddata" as described on PIP-0033 returning an "Operation Object"
   - New method "signdata" as described on PIP-0033 returning a "Raw Operations Object"
   - New method "finddataoperations" as described on PIP-0033 returning an ARRAY of "Raw Operations Object"